xerial/streamdb-readings/README.md

 ## Watermark Management for Stream Processing

 - [The Dataflow Model: A Practical Approach to Balancing Correctness, Latency, and Cost in Massive-Scale, Unbounded, Out-of-Order Data Processing.
 Akidau et al., (Google) VLDB 2015](http://www.vldb.org/pvldb/vol8/p1792-Akidau.pdf) The original paper of [Google Cloud Dataflow](https://cloud.google.com/dataflow/), which describes how we can cope with the delay of data arrival (late-coming data) and periodical data processing in a unified API for batch and stream processing.
 You can also find a summary of this paper at [the morning paper](https://blog.acolyer.org/2015/08/18/the-dataflow-model-a-practical-approach-to-balancing-correctness-latency-and-cost-in-massive-scale-unbounded-out-of-order-data-processing/)
 - [Watermarks in Stream Processing Systems: Semantics and Comparative Analysis of Apache Flink and Google Cloud Dataflow.
-VLDB2021](http://vldb.org/pvldb/vol14/p3135-begoli.pdf).
+VLDB 2021](http://vldb.org/pvldb/vol14/p3135-begoli.pdf).
 Describes basic definitions of watermarks and shows challenges and trade-offs in managing watermarks.
 - [Watermarking in stream processing | Course in Spark Structured Streaming 3.0 | Lesson 7](https://www.youtube.com/watch?v=XjlKGvUt2dY) A good tutorial explaining the notions of stream processing and watermark management.

 ## Iterative Data Processing